Bitcoin technology primer

 A private key is used to scramble information.
 The matching public key (which we call an address in Bitcoin) can unscramble the information again.
 This allows for the transfer of information without any third party being able to understand it.

-Note that there is a strong element of identity in this mechanism, as it ensures that only the recipient can unscramble the message while also being able to verify that the message actually came from the expected sender.
+Note that there is a strong element of identity in this mechanism, as it ensures that only the recipient can unscramble the message while also verifying that the message came from the expected sender.
 This requires that both parties securely exchange public keys with each other in a secure way.

 Since a private key can be used to prove that the holder controls a specific address, it can therefore authorize transactions from the address.
 This is called a digital signature.